An Alaska Aurora Viewing Adventure

 Five Fun Facts About The Aurora Borealis

 The Northern Lights have captured the imaginations of people all across the world.
+The dancing colors in the night sky create a mesmerizing display that has inspired countless artists and storytellers throughout history.
 Here are five fun facts about this natural phenomenon you may not know.

 • The Northern Lights are listed among the Seven Natural Wonders of the World, along with the Grand Canyon, the Great Barrier Reef, Mount Everest, Rio de Janeiro, Victoria Falls, and Niagra Falls.